linuxmuster/linuxmuster-linbo7/README.md

 USER='root'
 ```

 The `linbo_cmd` script is splitted into multiple scripts, each for a certain function.
 The legacy `linbo_cmd` remains functional for backwards compatibility.
-The client's `start.conf` is divided into better parseable chunks that resider unter _/conf_.
+The client's `start.conf` is divided into better parseable chunks that reside under _/conf_.
 This makes the LINBO client shell more powerful than ever.
 For more details please take a look at [#72](https://github.com/linuxmuster/linuxmuster-linbo7/issues/72).

 ## Build environment